Aline86/static_cms/README.md

-# Prototype created to understand react and typescript before migrating to next.js and implementing material ui components and in-builts components from shadcn.js.
+# Prototype created to understand react and typescript before migrating to next.js and implementing material/ui components and in-builts components from shadcn/ui.

 In this prototyped version, all components and design are made from scratch.
 This is a testing project.